Gabriel Moraga

-Gabriel Moraga (1765 – June 14, 1823) was a Sonoran-born Californio explorer and army officer.
-He was the son of the expeditionary José Joaquín Moraga who helped lead the de Anza Expedition to California in 1774, Like his father, Moraga is one of the most notable Spanish expeditionaries in the history of Alta California and the origin of the names of many of the most notable rivers and cities of Northern California and the Central Valley.
+Gabriel Moraga (1765 – June 14, 1823) was a Sonoran-born Californio soldier, administrator, and explorer.
+As an explorer in Alta California, Gabriel Moraga found and gave names to a number of rivers in the Central Valley.
+Gabriel's son Joaquín was the namesake of the city of Moraga, California.

 De Anza expeditions

-The elder Moraga was a member of both expeditions of Juan Bautista de Anza to explore and consolidate the north-western limits of Spain's colonial claims in Alta California.
-The first expedition in 1774 established a new overland route from Sonora, Mexico to Mission San Gabriel.
-The second, in 1775-6, went as far north as San Francisco Bay.
+Gabriel Moraga was the son of the expeditionary José Joaquín Moraga, who helped to lead the de Anza Expedition to California in 1774.
+The expeditions of Juan Bautista de Anza aimed to explore and consolidate the north-western limits of Spain's colonial claims in Alta California.
+The first expedition in 1774 established a new overland route from Sonora, Mexico, to Mission San Gabriel.
+The second, in 1775–6, went as far north as San Francisco Bay.

 The second expedition included a group of colonists for settlement at the newly established San Francisco Presidio, Mission San Francisco de Asís and Mission Santa Clara de Asís.
 The colonists included the Moraga family.
 José Moraga became commander of the garrison at San Francisco Presidio, and Gabriel became a soldier as well.